galaxyproject/training-material/topics/digital-humanities/tutorials/grobid/tutorial.md

 The contents of the file will be displayed in the central Galaxy panel.
 If the dataset is large, you will see a warning message which explains that only the first megabyte is shown.

 > <hands-on-title>View the text files content</hands-on-title>
-> 1. Click the {% icon galaxy-eye %} (eye) icon next to the dataset name, to look at the file content
+> 1. Click the {% icon galaxy-eye %} (eye) icon next to the dataset name, to look at the file content.
 >
 >    ![galaxy history view showing a single dataset.
 Display link is being hovered.]({% link topics/digital-humanities/images/History-view.png %})
 >